 So why is this important to our exploration of the future of publishing?
 Simply stated, the information equation has radically changed.
 In order to get a handle on a subject, it’s no longer significant to aim for the assimilation of large amounts of information.
 It’s far more important to find the appropriate and authoritative tools and methods that also restrict the amount of information you’re exposed to.

-Google is widely-considered to be the best search engine for delivering relevant information.
+Google has cemented its position as the best search engine for everyday use.
 Its mission is “to organize the world’s information and make it universally accessible and useful.”
-But it may represent a primitive breakthrough in this quest.
-Even Google’s greatest fans admit to its many limitations.
+Even Google’s greatest fans admit to its limitations.
 In 2004, Google claimed its site index increased to 4.28 billion web pages; in a July 2008 blog on Google appears the claim, “Recently, even our search engineers stopped in awe about just how big the web is these days – when our systems that process links on the web to find new content hit a milestone: 1 trillion (as in 1,000,000,000,000) unique URLs on the web at once.”
-The statement is misleading – a little later in the blog we read, “We don’t index every one of those trillion pages – many of them are similar to each other, or represent auto-generated content…that isn’t very useful to searchers.
+The statement is misleading – a little later in the blog we read, “We don’t index every one of those trillion pages – many of them are similar to each other, or represent auto-generated content… that isn’t very useful to searchers.
 But we’re proud to have the most comprehensive index of any search engine, and our goal always has been to index all the world’s data.”

-We can no longer determine with any certainty how many pages Google misses.
-Some estimates claim alarming large numbers.
-But this may be competitive nitpicking.
+We can’t determine with any certainty how many pages Google misses.
 Google doesn’t miss much, and it catches new pages very quickly.
 What it does miss is the value of those pages it uncovers.
 You have to be an expert Google searcher to find the best that Google has to offer.
 Many search terms, even for the expert, will often fail to harvest the most relevant material.
 (Optimizing the process of web searching is becoming an important subject in librarianship, as well as for analysts.)

 So, as you contemplate the truly vast information resources on our planet, pause twice: once to remember your own human limitations in absorbing that which you can access, and second in lamenting the many information sources that are somewhere between difficult and impossible to locate.